cjdbarlow/Part-One/neuromuscular_blockers.md

 |Lithium|Potentiates blockade|Augments action of NMBs

 ###Additional Factors Affecting Onset of Neuromuscular Blockade
-Most of these can be related to Fick's Law.
+Most of these can be related to Fick's Law:

 |Factor|Effect|Mechanism|
 |--|--|--|
 |Potency|Low potency decreases time to onset|Bowman's principle: Less potent drugs must be administered in higher doses, and so have a greater concentration gradient driving diffusion to the effect site